coding-cryptid/task-management-app/README.md

 - **Task Details** — dedicated view for a single task's full information
 - **Create / Edit Tasks** — forms with inline validation (required title, valid due date)
 - **Delete Tasks** — remove tasks directly from the dashboard or the details page
-- **Authentication** — Auth0-powered login/logout via Universal Login, with routes protected from unauthenticated access
+- **Registration & Login** — dedicated `/register` and `/login` pages, backed by Auth0's Universal Login
+- **Protected routes** — unauthenticated visitors are redirected to `/login` and returned to the page they originally requested after signing in
 - **Fully typed** — task shapes, form inputs/errors, reducer actions, and the mapped Auth0 user are all defined as TypeScript types/interfaces

 ## Tech Stack